juji-io/datalevin/native/README.md

 code](https://yyhh.org/blog/2021/02/writing-c-code-in-javaclojure-graalvm-specific-programming/)
 that are pre-compiled for various platforms.

+Like all Clojure applications, class initialization needs to be done at image build time, otherwise, native image build will fail due to link errors.
-During the native image compilation, our initialization code extracts these native libraries from the jar and put them in the GraalVM's default `CLibraryPath` for the platform (e.g.
+During the native image build time, our class initialization code extracts native libraries from the `datalevin-native` jar and put them in the GraalVM's default `CLibraryPath` for the platform (e.g.
 `${GRAALVM_HOME}/lib/svm/clibraries/linux-amd64/`).
 Make sure you have write permission for the directory.